fwornle/ShopMob/doc/Design.md

 _ShopMob_ thus facilitates group shopping and helps to reduce the time wasted in day-to-day shopping.

-See the illustrated [Overview] (#SmobOverview.md) for a gallery of screenshots of the app UI screens as well as an overview of the project structure (source code).
+See the illustrated [Overview](./SmobOverview.md) for a gallery of screenshots of the app UI screens as well as an overview of the project structure (source code).

 ---